Skip to main content

 Education Studies BA

 Do you want to learn more about education?
-Do you aspire to work with children and young people?
-Whether your future aspirations include: teaching, SEN and Disabilities and inclusion, educational policy or youth work, it begins with a degree in Education Studies.
+Do you aspire to work within the educational sector?
+Whether your future aspirations include SEN and Disabilities and inclusion, educational policy, or youth work, it begins with a degree in Education Studies.

 Throughout the degree, you will be taught using real-world case studies that are relevant to education.
 You'll explore the value and purpose of education and address key issues such as social justice and educational/social disadvantage.